-People have been asking for Buckwheat honey for years now, likely because of its reported health benefits and high antioxidant levels.
-We tried two seasons in a row to get a crop off some buckwheat fields up in everson, but failed to produce any sort of crop.
-Seems you need a couple things that whatcom county just doesn't have; long hot days and buckwheat grown for seed, not cover.
+Due to its reported health benefits, and high antioxidant levels, buckwheat honey is highly sought-after by many people.
+For two seasons in a row, we tried to get a crop from the buckwheat fields in Everson, but failed to produce anything substantial.
+It seems you need a couple things that Whatcom County lacks: long hot days and buckwheat grown for seed, not cover.

-So we set out to find raw washington state buckwheat honey and it took a couple more years, but we found a beekeeper over in the (really hot) yakima area who's been quite successful in getting his bees to produce an abundant crop of pure buckwheat honey.
-This stuff is the real deal, pure and unfiltered!
+Our new mission was to find raw and local buckwheat honey!
+We knew there must be someone in Washington state who offered this magical product, and after searching and searching, we finally found a beekeeper who did!
+Over in the very hot and dry Yakima area, a beekeeper has been quite successful in getting his bees to produce an abundant crop of buckwheat honey.
+This stuff is the real deal folks!
+Pure, thick, and unfiltered!